HL7/davinci-crd/input/pagecontent/usecases.md

 **4. System starts CRD query**<br/>
 The EMR (in the background as the provider is typing) or the CRD SMART app (once enough information has been provided) initiates a query to the CRD Server providing the patient's coverage type and/or identity along with information about the proposed clinical action.
 The EMR might also provide the CRD Server with one or more of the following:
-* a 'token' to allow the CRD Server to temporarily and securely request additional patient information from the EMR in step #5
+* a 'token' to allow the CRD Server to temporarily and securely request additional patient information from the EMR in step #5.
 * configuration information that indicates the type of information the EMR user is interested in receiving (e.g. whether prior authorization or clinical documentation is required, or products covered or recommended by the plan.

 Note:
 * Configuration options - received in step #3 - might be managed by the EMR and information provided could be specific to the context of the request, a user role, or an individual user.

 **5. (Optional) Payer service gets additional data**<br/>
-If additional information is needed to process the query, the CRD Server may use the EMR's secure API with the temporary access token provided in step #4 to request additional information from the patient's record.
+If additional information is needed to process the query, the CRD Server may use the EMR's secure API, with the temporary access token provided in step #4, to request additional information from the patient's record.
 Examples include requests for information needed to assess whether the action is needed (e.g. an allergy to a first line medication, lab result), whether recommended next steps are in place (e.g. follow-up visits scheduled, lab tests ordered to monitor effectiveness/safety), etc.  The CRD Server might submit multiple queries for different types of data to determine coverage requirements.

 Note:
 * By requesting additional information directly from the EMR, a CRD Server can determine what documentation already exists and what requirements already exist, using that information to make the most accurate assessment possible before providing cards to the user that suggest additional documentation is necessary or prior authorization needs to be requested.
 CRD Servers should always attempt to gather what information they can automatically before providing responses that might require human action, such as completing a Questionnaire or launching DTR.